 What is ShadowPlay?

-Now that we know something about both OBS and ShadowPlay, let’s see how they stand up to scrutiny against some key criteria.
+OBS vs. ShadowPlay: which one is better for gaming?
+Let’s see how they stand up to scrutiny against some key criteria.

 Although both ShadowPlay and OBS make great overlays, when it comes to stream customization options, OBS is way ahead of its competitor, as it lets you set up an unlimited number of scenes.
 The modular “Dock” UI helps you arrange your streaming layout any way you like, and the Multiview function and Studio Mode push your streaming possibilities to the highest level: you almost feel you’re working at a broadcasting company with all the screens and scenes you can tweak and switch between in one click.